floriov/floriov/README.md

 - 🌱 I’m currently training at Makers and working on weekly coding challenges
 - 🗣 I speak German, English and Italian

+## About me
+An aspirational, highly motivated and committed tech enthusiast with a good foundation in software development and programming principles provided by Makers Academy Bootcamp.
+Well versed in following an Agile workflow and keeping to a clean and precise Test Driven Development process, utilising personally developed testing frameworks in addition to well known frameworks such as Jasmine and RSpec.
+An excellent team-member with strong transferable skills.

-Find out more about me by clicking on the links below:
+#### Find out more about me by clicking on the links below:

 **[Linkedin](https://www.linkedin.com/in/vanessa-florio-73a495100/)** | **[CV](https://github.com/floriov/CV/edit/master/README.md)** | **[Coding Blog - Follow my Coding Journey](https://medium.com/@vanessarosef/hello-world-1a1fea611f00)** |